jthweb/Windows-12/README.md

 Contact me at [jthweb@duck.com](mailto:jthweb@duck.com) to share any ideas or contributions you would like to make.

 Made with ❤️ by a high school student.
-Check out my other projects in Github profile!
+Check out my other projects in my [Github profile](https://github.com/jthweb)!

 ## 📄 **License**